Ademan/rust-bip119/README.md

 Minimal support for [BIP-119 CHECKTEMPLATEVERIFY](https://github.com/bitcoin/bips/tree/master/bip-0119.mediawiki).
 This crate is intended to serve as a reusable component for building applications with CTV in a way that should be perpetually nearly ready to merge into [rust-bitcoin](https://github.com/rust-bitcoin/rust-bitcoin) if CTV is activated.
 It may initially evolve rapidly according to feedback from `rust-bitcoin`, but is intended to be drop-in-replaced by official support in `rust-bitcoin` eventually.

+# scriptPubkeys

+This crate also provides strong types for different scriptPubkey types such as `PayToTaproot`, `PayToAnchor`, `PayToPubkey`, etc.
+It's unlikely this portion of the library will be upstreamed to `rust-bitcoin` but it facilitates performant generation of CTV hashes.